Robust estimation on a parametric model via testing: Models parametrized by a multi-dimensional parameter

-\subsection{Definition of the test.}
+\subsection{Definition of the test}

-As previously, our estimation strategy is based on the existence for all $\ttheta, \ttheta' \in \Theta$ of a measurable function $T(\ttheta, \ttheta')$ of the observations possessing suitable statistical properties.
+As in the one-dimensional case, our estimation strategy is based on the existence for all $\ttheta, \ttheta' \in\Theta$ of a measurable function $T(\ttheta, \ttheta')$ of the observations possessing suitable statistical properties.
 The definition of this functional is the natural extension of the one we have proposed in Section~\ref{SectionDefTest}.